CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 * A significant memory leak when taking photos with an in-game camera has been fixed.
 * **Wesser** contributed a fix to the gang members taking a photo of CJ.
 Previously, holding a sniper rifle changed the camera "crosshair" to the sniper rifle crosshair.
 This has now been resolved.
-* Racing checkpoints are now correctly colored even if no enex markers displayed on-screen before.
+* Racing checkpoints are now correctly colored even if no enex markers were displayed on-screen before.
   This obscure bug was practically impossible to witness in a stock game, but could easily be seen with mods, or in MTA races.
   <figure class="media-container small">
   {% include figures/image.html thumbnail="/assets/img/posts/sp-2024-update/compact_gta_sa_UjkQ0BxFYu.jpg" link="/assets/img/posts/sp-2024-update/screens/full/compact_gta_sa_UjkQ0BxFYu.jpg"
-        caption="RenderWare geometry instancing are in full swing -- the arrow geometry got instanced without the material colors." %}
+        caption="RenderWare geometry instancing memes are in full swing -- the arrow geometry got instanced without the material colors." %}
   {% include figures/image.html thumbnail="/assets/img/posts/sp-2024-update/compact_gta_sa_wYArX9B9LE.jpg" link="/assets/img/posts/sp-2024-update/screens/full/compact_gta_sa_wYArX9B9LE.jpg"
         caption="With SilentPatch, it's no longer an issue." %}
   </figure>